-Thank you to the staff at St Mary's School Clark Mills for the courtesies extended to us during the on-site review.
+Thank you to the staff at Divine Savior Catholic School for the courtesies extended to us during the onsite review.
 Thank you for being available when answering questions and providing additional information.
 All were very receptive to recommendations and guidance.
-In addition, thank you for taking the time to respond to the off-site questions and requests, as well as pulling records for the on-site portion of the review.
+In addition, thank you for taking the time to respond to the off-site questions and requests, as well as pulling records for the onsite portion of the review.